 Our 2023 Best Other Multi/Interdisciplinary Studies Schools ranking analyzes 230 of these schools to determine the best overall colleges for other multi/interdisciplinary studies students.
 Continue reading to check out one of our many unbiased rankings of other interdisciplinary studies programs later in this article.

 Working in an interdisciplinary field will require you to be an innovative thinker.
 Learn to connect the varied information and ideas from your unique fields of study.
 Synchronizing information from different disciplines will make you a stronger student.
 Students should be flexible and be able to look at the big picture as well as the intricate details in your major.

 Critical and logical thinking skills will be imperative for success.
 You will also have to do a lot of critical reading and research, and then communicate your findings in papers, reports and presentations.
 Learn to listen to others to gain new perspectives on a subject.

 A high school diploma or equivalent is typically required for most other interdisciplinary studies degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
-In addition to these basic other multi/interdisciplinary studies program qualifications, to serve in some other interdisciplinary studies careers, special certification may be required outside of your degree.
+Once you obtain your degree, additional other interdisciplinary studies certifications required to pursue a career in this field.

 |Degree||Credit Requirements||Typical Program Length|